KMarshland/straighline-scorer/README.md

 # straightline-scorer

-This is a tool for analyzing how straight a straighline mission (as pioneered by Tom Davies) is.
+This is a tool for analyzing how straight a straightline mission (as pioneered by Tom Davies) is.
 For more information, see the about page.

 This tool is built with Cesium, Preact, and lots and lots of javascript.